 The free T3 and total T3 lab tests are among the most important for evaluating thyroid function in your body.

-These tests give vital information as to how your body is processing thyroid hormone.
+These tests give vital information as to how your body is processing thyroid hormones.

 And they give you information about the hormone which is responsible for activating your cells and turning on your genes.